 Overall, review these club distance charts for each of the different golf club types (Driver, Woods, Irons, Wedges) to get a general idea of the loft on the club and the distance that men and women golfers should hit each club.

-Thanks for reading and make sure to check out our resources below that golfer’s love following to improve their scores quicker.
+Thanks for reading and make sure to check out our resources below.
 We’ve helped thousands of golfers and look forward to helping you too!